isamaues/SinesTA/README.md

 - Go to the file called set_rfcomm.sh and replace the adress XX:XX:XX:XX:XX:XX for the MAC address you just found.
 Now the script will do it for you every time the Raspberry Pi is rebooted instead of doing it manually each time.

 ## Examples
+You can use those examples to test if it's everything ready or run your own audio samples for personal tests.
+You can try the Kettle samples, which are not classified too get some random outputs as an expected behavior.

-- 1. Go to the project`s directory:
+- 1. Go to the project's directory:

       ```cd SinesTA/source```